-What you swap peanut oil out for all depends on whether you’re changing it for the flavor or cooking.
+What you swap peanut oil out for will all depend on whether you’re changing it for the flavor or characteristics.

 So it all depends on what kind of cooking you’re specifically swapping out peanut oil for.

-Even though there are plenty of documented health benefits of peanut oil, it’s not always possible to use it.
+Even though there are plenty of documented health benefits in peanut oil, it’s not always possible to use.

 With so many different types of oils now available on our supermarket shelves, how do we know which one is best?

 Stay with me as I list out a variety of choices that you can use instead of peanut oil.

 I think you’ll be pleasantly surprised by what is available to you as an alternative.

 What Is Peanut Oil?

 Peanut oil is a type of vegetable oil.